kanaria69/Mainecoco/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Toasters were the first form of pop-up notifications.